 What the Boiler Upgrade Scheme actually is

 The Boiler Upgrade Scheme (BUS) is a UK Government grant administered by Ofgem.
 It currently pays £7,500 toward an air-source heat pump install (or a ground-source heat pump or biomass boiler under separate caps) in England and Wales.
+Under The Boiler Upgrade Scheme (England and Wales) (Amendment) Regulations 2026, properties replacing oil or LPG heating now receive an uplifted £9,000; the £7,500 rate continues to apply to gas-replacement installs.

 What you actually need to qualify